aionescu/talks/2022-07-20-parser-combinators/README.md

 ## Slides

-You can find the rendered slides [here](https://aionescu.github.io/talks/2022-07-20-parser-combinators/slides/Slides), and the Markdown source for the slides are in the [slides](slides) directory.
+You can view the rendered slides [here](https://aionescu.github.io/talks/2022-07-20-parser-combinators/slides/Slides), and the Markdown sources and other assets are in the [slides](slides) directory.

 ## Code